 The Sunshine Act requires that detailed information about payments and other “transfers of value” worth over $10 from manufacturers of drugs, medical devices and biologics to physicians and teaching hospitals be made available to the public.
 A physician is defined as a M.D., D.O., D.D./D.D.M., D.D.S., D.P.M., O.D. and D.C.P. who is licensed in any state in the U.S., whether or not they are practicing.
 Starting with the 2021 data, payments will also be reported for physician assistants, nurse practitioners, clinical nurse specialists, certified registered nurse anesthetists (including anesthesiologist assistants) and certified nurse midwives (collectively referred to as advanced practice providers).

-The Act has implications for Johns Hopkins physicians who consult, serve on scientific advisory boards, or engage in other compensated activity in a personal capacity for manufacturers of drugs, devices or biologics.
-Details of the compensation for these activities, including the purpose of the payment, are posted on a publicly accessible website that is maintained by the federal Centers for Medicare and Medicaid Services (CMS).
+The Act has implications for Johns Hopkins physicians and advanced practice providers who consult, serve on scientific advisory boards, or engage in other compensated activity in a personal capacity for manufacturers of drugs, devices or biologics.
+Details of the compensation for these activities, including the purpose of the payment, are posted on a publicly accessible web site that is maintained by the federal Centers for Medicare and Medicaid Services (CMS).

-Physicians may review and, if necessary, dispute reported payments.
-Individual physicians, not the physician's employer, are responsible for reviewing the accuracy of reported data and submitting disputes if the data are inaccurate.
+Physicians and advanced practice providers may review and, if necessary, dispute reported payments.
+Individuals, not the provider's employer, are responsible for reviewing the accuracy of reported data and submitting disputes if the data are inaccurate.

 The first cycle of payment data (covering payments made during the five month period of August 1 through December 31, 2013) became publicly accessible in September 2014.
-This information was subsequently updated in December 2014 to include previously disputed payments.
-The second cycle of payment data covered the calendar year 2014 and became publicly accessible on June 30, 2015.
-The third cycle covered 2015 data that was published on June 30, 2016.
-The fourth cycle covering payments for calendar year 2016 is currently underway.
-Physicians can view their previously published data for 2013-2015 by searching for their name on the Open Payments web site: https://openpaymentsdata.cms.gov/search
+Beginning in 2015, data for the previous calendar year has been published annually in June on the CMS web site.
+Physicians can view their previously published data by searching for their name using the Open Payments web site search tool.

-- Manufacturers have reported to CMS any payments made to physicians during the calendar year 2016 and any corrections to previously reported payment data.
+- Manufacturers have reported to CMS any payments made to physicians and advanced practice providers during the calendar year 2021 and any corrections to previously reported payment data.

 - We expect the review and dispute period to begin April 1 and close on May 15, 2022.